Faruk Hadžibegić

+Faruk Hadžibegić ([fǎ:ruk xadʒiběːgitɕ]; born 7 October 1957) is a Bosnian professional football manager and former player who played as a defender.
+He played for Yugoslavia at UEFA Euro 1984 and at the 1990 FIFA World Cup.
+With 61 international caps, Hadžibegić is Yugoslavia's fifth-most-capped player.

 Club career

 During his career, Hadžibegić played for hometown club Sarajevo, Real Betis, Sochaux and Toulouse.
 He was an important member of the memorable Sarajevo squad that won the 1984–85 Yugoslav First League.
 At Sochaux he played for years alongside compatriot Mehmed Baždarević.

 International career

-Hadžibegić is the second most-capped Bosnian player and fifth overall most-capped player for the Yugoslav national team (61 caps) - first being Zlatko Vujović, who is second overall (70 caps).
+Hadžibegić is the second most-capped Bosnian player and fifth overall most-capped player for the Yugoslavia national team (61 caps) - first being Zlatko Vujović, who is second overall (70 caps).
 He made his debut for them in an October 1982 European Championship qualification match away against Norway.

 Hadžibegić was a participant in the 1990 FIFA World Cup in Italy for Yugoslavia, appearing in all five of his team's matches.
 Yugoslavia went on to face Argentina in the quarter-finals, where after a 0–0 draw in regulation and extra time, elimination was decided on a penalty shoot-out.
 Dragan Stojković, Dragoljub Brnović and Hadžibegić missed an opportunity to score from a penalty, as Stojković missed the first completely, while Sergio Goycochea stopped the fourth by Brnović and final attempt by Hadžibegić, thus sending the Yugoslav team home.

 Hadžibegić featured regularly and played his last match for Yugoslavia in March 1992, a friendly game against the Netherlands.